-When most developers, contractors, and design teams analyze expense overruns, they typically reprimand material price hikes, labor shortages, or unexpected site conditions.
-Seldom do they examine how a significant portion of wasted resources originates much earlier in the process—with construction documents (CDs).
+Most developers, contractors, and design teams typically attribute expense overruns to material price hikes, labor shortages, or unexpected site conditions.
+Seldom do they examine how a significant portion of wasted resources originates much earlier in the process—during the construction documents (CDs) phase.

 Poorly coordinated or incomplete CDs quietly erode budgets, leading to inflated bids, unnecessary change orders, and delays that cascade through entire projects.
 The Construction Industry Institute (CII) consistently identifies errors and omissions in design documentation as among the top contributors to project overruns.
 Recent studies have shown that 52% of construction projects experience significant delays due to inadequate documentation.
 Yet many firms underestimate how costly this “paper stage” becomes when mishandled.